Norman Radin

 Norman S. Radin was a neurochemist who, along with Jim Shayman, developed eliglustat, a drug for treating Gaucher's disease.
 Born in New York City, he received a B.S. in 1941 and Ph.D. in 1949 from Columbia University, later becoming an associate professor at Northwestern University before moving to the University of Michigan.
 Norman was a recipient of the National Institutes of Health Javits Neuroscience Investigator Award.
-He married Norma Levinson on December 23, 1947, in Portland, Oregon and died on January 21, 2013, at his home in Cupertino, California.
-Norma, professor emeritus of social work at the University of Michigan, died of cancer on September 24, 1998.
+He married Norma Levinson on December 23, 1947, in Portland, Oregon.
+She was a professor emeritus of social work at the University of Michigan and died of cancer on September 24, 1998.

+He died on January 21, 2013, at his home in Cupertino, California.